Active Pharmaceutical Ingredients – Vancomycin & Midecamycin

 II.
 Functions and Indications

-Vancomycin is mainly used to treat serious infections caused by Gram-positive bacteria resistant to other antibiotics, such as:
+Clinicians primarily prescribe vancomycin to combat serious infections when Gram-positive bacteria develop resistance to other antibiotics., such as:

 Infections caused by pathogens such as methicillin-resistant Staphylococcus aureus (MRSA) and methicillin-resistant coagulase-negative staphylococci.